mashedram/Church_of_Dog/Rules/Character Sheet.md

 - TECHNICAL: 0 // More orientated towards engineering of traps and vehicles.

-- SPECIALISATION: 0 // A skill chosen by the creator of the character, allowing for a more unique team composition.
+- SPECIALISATION // A skill chosen by the creator of the character, allowing for a more unique team composition.
+Automatically ten points and used where applicable.